 Internal walls

 Repair category 3

-Notes High damp meter readings were recorded to the walls in a number of areas, which is visibly evident to the wall surfaces in some rooms.
-This requires full and thorough investigation, before purchase, by a timber/damp specialist.
+Notes As advised, dampness was recorded to some of the internal walls and partitions (which is visibly evident in some areas).
+This requires investigation, before purchase, by a timber/damp specialist.

-Floors including su b-floors
+Floors including sub-floors

 Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible, and accordingly no comment can be made on their condition.
+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes Internal joinery is generally serviceable, however some wear and tear items were noted to kitchen fittings, internal doors and facings etc. and future maintenance or upgrading should be anticipated.
-There is decay to the bathroom door frame.
-Low level internal glazing should be checked for safety glass.
+Notes The internal joinery is generally serviceable.
+However, some wear and tear items were noted to kitchen fittings/internal doors/facings etc. and future maintenance or upgrading should be anticipated.